 This unit aims to expose students to the key knowledge, skills and choices that contribute to promoting positive and complete personal wellbeing.
 Students are introduced to the concepts of health and individual human development throughout the lifespan.

-They will gain an improved understanding of the range of factors and determinants that influence their health and development.
+They will gain an improved understanding of the range of sociocultural factors that influence their health and development.